 Local SEO is a gold mine of untapped business potential.
 In this post, we’ll walk you through:

-Note: we mention Greenville (our wonderful city) in this post a few times, but know that everything in this post is entirely relevant, regardless of your city.
+Note: We mention Greenville, our wonderful city, a few times in this post, but everything in this post is relevant regardless of your location.

 What is SEO?

-But first – what is SEO?
-SEO is an acronym that stands for Search Engine Optimization.
-SEO is a way to gain more traffic to your website by ranking highly for searches on websites like Google.
+SEO is an acronym that stands for Search Engine Optimization, which is a way to gain more traffic to your website by ranking highly for searches on websites like Google.

 There are signals and factors that Google takes into consideration when ranking pages for a search query.
 SEO is the practice of tapping into those signals and factors in order to make your web pages rank better for relevant searches and earn quality website traffic.

-When we talk about SEO, we’re talking about the organic results on search engines – in other words, just about everything that isn’t an ad on the first page of your search engine.
+When we talk about SEO, we’re talking about the organic results on search engines—just about everything that isn’t an ad on the first page of your search engine.

 The world of SEO is vast and constantly changing.
 If you want more foundational knowledge on what SEO is and how it works, check out these resources: